fenago/pytest-quick-start-guide/testing-with-pytest/Lab_1.md

 Even if you know you don’t need virtual environments for the project you’re working on, humor me and learn enough about them to create one for trying out things in this course.
 I resisted using them for a very long time, and now I always use them.
-Read Appendix 1, Virtual Environments, on page 157 if you’re having any difficulty.
+Read Appendix 1, Virtual Environments, if you’re having any difficulty.

 2. Practice activating and deactivating your virtual environment a few times.